AJUnsworth/Assignment3AIP/README.md

 * Always attribute code if taken from an external source using comments
 * Always use const static variables and let for dynamic variables
 * Use async/await instead of JavaScript Promises to make error handling simpler

+# Credits
+The following developers (JAC Tech) were reponsible for creating this web application.
+* Andrew Unsworth - 12876797
+* Joshua Chan - 12876811
+* Chloe Dizon - 12876304